l30nard0/mif/doc/readme.txt

 Properties of API:
 - API is written for C programming language
 - requires glib2-devel package (for d-bus communications)
-- uses d-bus to connect to MIF-pvdman
+- uses d-bus to connect to PvD-manager
 - methods provided by API:
   * pvd_get_by_id - get a list of PvDs which id matches (contains) given string
   * pvd_get_by_properties - get a list of PvDs which have requested properties